-Both VCC\VNNEXT\1P05 and VCC\V1P05EXT\1P05 rails have the ability to have an external bypass to be used when the platform is in S0ix and Sx states.
+Both VCC_VNNEXT_1P05 and VCC_V1P05EXT_1P05 rails have the ability to have an external bypass to be used when the platform is in S0ix and Sx states.
 These rails are always on and must be come up after the 1.8 V rail has been brought up.

-The external bypass rails can be controlled via below pins without requiring BIOS to be involved during the S0ix states.
-The two pins are as follows:
+VCC_VNNEXT_1P05 can be controlled via below pin without requiring BIOS to be involved during the S0ix states.